abhi1kumar/CSE822_Parallel_Computing/homeworks/hw2/README.md

-# Homework 2: Matrix Multiplication Prediction
+# Homework 2: Matrix Multiplication

 With your group, write a program that multiplies two matrices together.
 See [Matrix Multiplication](http://mathworld.wolfram.com/MatrixMultiplication.html).